-Class II AR-15 optics flourished over the years as militaries recognized the value of ruggedized magnified optics for general military use.
-They are typically compact, relatively lightweight, rugged enough to put up with the abuse infantry life, and offer huge marksmanship benefits over iron sights.
+Class II AR-15 optics flourished over the years as militaries recognized the value of ruggedized magnified optics for field use.
+They are typically compact, relatively lightweight, rugged enough to put up with the abuse of infantry life, and offer huge marksmanship benefits over iron sights.

-The reticles in these optics usually have some form of rangefinding stadia and a calibrated bullet drop compensator (BDC).
-These are intended as field-expedient methods of estimating where hits will land and not intended for true precision shooting.
+The reticles in these optics usually have some form of range-finding stadia and a calibrated bullet drop compensator (BDC).
+These are field-expedient methods of estimating where hits will land and not intended for true precision shooting.

-The BDC reticles are usually calibrated to a specific bullet moving at a specific velocity under specific environmental conditions.
-Deviating from these standards means that the BDC will not be correct, but should still be “close enough.”
-If not using a reticle with a calibrated BDC, this type of optic still works well with a point blank zero or with a Swiss Sniping 4th Generation technique.
+The BDC reticles are not terribly precise, usually matching to a specific bullet moving at a specific velocity under specific environmental conditions.
+Deviating from these standards means that the BDC is not correct, but should still be “close enough.”

-I would venture to say that Class II optics embody the skillset of the last generation of riflemen.
-At least before the focus turned to vehicle-borne operations and CQB.
+I would venture to say that Class II optics embody the skillset of a traditional rifleman.
+They are fantastic for fighting in the open in distances between 50 and 300 yards.

 When I did the MVT course in the mountains of West Virginia, both my ELCAN and ACOG were outstanding tools for locating and engaging hard to see targets in the wooded environment.
 More often than not, it seemed like those of us with magnified optics were calling out targets for the guys equipped with the Red Dot Sights.